 Greetings and salutations.
 I am Theophilus.
-Aside from being a father of four beautiful girls and a husband to one beautiful woman, I work as a website hosting and website design manager for Who Inc (http://whoinc.org) and work as an accountant for a local manufacturing firm.
+Aside from being a father of four beautiful girls (Soon to be five, in March 2018) and a husband to one beautiful woman, I work as a website hosting and website design manager for Who Inc (http://whoinc.org) and work as an accountant for a local manufacturing firm.
 I have completed my Master of Science in Applied Linguistics with a focus on ancient and Near East languages, and my Doctorate in Intercultural Studies.

 I do quite a bit of writing on religions subjects, and read as much as I can about religion, languages, ancient history and cultures.
 I am a musician and poet, author, and really sarcastic!
 I have hope for the future, am happy in the present, and have hatred of the past.
 I live, love and pray.
 I like art and literature, and absolutely love the study of mans quest for the divine.

 I struggle daily to be a better man, so I can be a better significant other, and father.
 Religion is a very important part of my life, and I prefer people with similar religious values as friends, but I’m not as critical as I know that I am far from perfect.